abukhalil-LTUC-ASAC/102-learning-journal/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/AbuKhalil95/learning-journal/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+### What's Next?

+Starting with the purpose and right toolset, we will be disucssing about the most important tool of them all.
+Your brain, or rather [growth mindset](https://abukhalil95.github.io/learning-journal/main).

 ### Support or Contact

 Having trouble with Pages?
 Text me! or check out the [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and they’ll help you sort it out.